Last Updated on March 21, 2023 by SEPCO

 Guide to Use SEPCO Bill Calculator

 To use the SEPCO bill calculator, we must know about these general terms related to the bill calculation.
 We have briefly discussed all the things that are required for SEPCO Bill Calculation.
 So let’s start with bill calculation.

 Terms Used in SEPCO Bill Calculators

 The customer should know what type of phase connection he has applied for.
 There are two types of phase connections.

-Single-phase connection: In this type of connection, only one live wire provides the power to the whole house.
+Single-Phase Connection: In this type of connection, only one live wire provides the power to the whole house.
 People opt for this connection when the electricity consumption in their places is low.
 Single-phase connection carries the load of the refrigerator, ac, fans, and lights.

-Three-phase connection: This type of connection in which three live wires provide electricity to the house.
+Second-Phase Connection: This type of connection in which three live wires provide electricity to the house.
 People usually opt for this connection when they are in the industrial, commercial, or agricultural sectors.
 The houses in the domestic sector with many appliances also apply for this type of connection.

 To calculate the SEPCO bills, the customer must know the number of units consumed.
 Moreover, he should know how many patterns he could insert in the number of units consumed.

 KWH: It stands for Kilowatt Hour.
 1KWH tells about the consumption of a thousand watts in an hour.